Saifur Rehman (Pakistani politician, born 1954): Controversies

+Redco corruption case (1999)

+Saifur and his brother Mujibur were imprisoned at Central Jail Rawalpindi (also known as Adiala Jail) starting from 1999 in a Redco Textile Mills corruption case.
+They were granted bail by the Supreme Court on 22 November 2001.

 NAB case (2012)

 In 2012, the Federal Investigation Agency (FIA) issued his red warrants and contacted Qatari government with help of Interpol to extradite Rehman to Pakistan.
 This warrant was subsequently quashed by Interpol.
 He is facing charges of doing covert operations with help of FIA as the chairman of the National Accountability Bureau against his political opponents, committing acts of torture and keeping them under illegal detention.

 Redco corruption case (2018)

 In 2018, Customs Intelligence recovered 21 luxury vehicles from Redco Textile Mills, mill owned by the Saifur Rehman and Qatari ruling family members.